 In hot markets like L.A., tender rejection is almost unheard of.
 It sits around 1.5% as shown below.

 We’re seeing this balance affect employment in trucking, a lagging indicator of economic health.
 Trucking payrolls dropped by 1,200 last month after almost a year of steady increases.
 This means carriers are taking advantage of slow demand and catching up after supply was a bottleneck for so long.
 This led to the record spot pricing last year, and it may be awhile before we see those again.

 Breaking down the market into regions and truck types, we see supply is relatively healthy across the board.
 While tender rejections are down in California, volume is up year over year.
+This is why guaranteed tender acceptance programs are so vital to the industry.
 Truck order wait times are starting to drop, but there is still a waitlist if you want a new truck.
 Carriers are able to meet demand, but also have more options for what loads to haul.
 This is especially true in South Central, where the market is fairly balanced.

-Convoy Recommendation – Build Trust While Approaching Summer
+Our Recommendation: Build Carrier Trust While Approaching Summer